squid-cache/squid-cache.github.io/SquidFaq/SquidMemory.rst

 The ''Meta Data'' list gives the breakdown of where the accounted memory has gone.
 45% has gone to ''!StoreEntry'' and URL strings.
 Another 42% has gone to buffering hold objects in VM while they are fetched and relayed to the clients (''Pool for in-memory object'').

 The pool sizes are specified by ''squid.conf'' parameters.
 In version 1.0, these pools are somewhat broken:  we keep a stack of unused pages instead of freeing the block.
-In the ''Pool for in-memory object'', the unused stack size is 1/2 of ''cache_mem''.
+In the ''Pool for in-memory object'', the unused stack size is 1/2 of SquidConf:cache_mem.
 The ''Pool for disk I/O'' is hardcoded at 200.
 For ''!MemObject'' and ''Request'' it's 1/8 of your system's ''FD_SETSIZE'' value.

 If you need to lower your process size, we recommend lowering the max object sizes in the 'http', 'ftp' and 'gopher' config lines.
-You may also want to lower ''cache_mem'' to suit your needs.
-But if you ''make cache_mem'' too low, then some objects may not get saved to disk during high-load periods.
-Newer Squid versions allow you to set ''memory_pools off'' to disable the free memory pools.
+You may also want to lower SquidConf:cache_mem to suit your needs.
+But if you make SquidConf:cache_mem too low, then some objects may not get saved to disk during high-load periods.
+Newer Squid versions allow you to set SquidConf:memory_pools OFF to disable the free memory pools.

 == The "Total memory accounted" value is less than the size of my Squid process. == We are not able to account for '''all''' memory that Squid uses.
 This would require excessive amounts of code to keep track of every last byte.
 We do our best to account for the major uses of memory.